dinasv/CSBFinder/README.md

     2. The "Run" button should be enabled.
 Click on this button to set the parameters.

-    3. A dialog appears.
+    3. A progressBar appears.
 Hover over the question mark icon next to each parameter for an explanation of each parameter.
 After setting the parameters, click on "Run".
 This can take a few minutes, depending on the size of the dataset and on the parameters specified.